awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   + PingFederate
   + Okta

   You can provide the plugin name and related values in the form of JDBC or ODBC settings or by using a profile\.
+For more information, see see [JDBC Driver Configuration Options](configure-jdbc-options.md) and [ODBC Driver Configuration Options](configure-odbc-options.md)\.

 For more information, see [Configure a JDBC or ODBC Connection to Use IAM Credentials](generating-iam-credentials-configure-jdbc-odbc.md)\.